Minirogue/HoloCanon/README.md

 * Increment the number in `Version.kt` by 1 to ensure the clients automatically update their local databases.
 * Running the `:api:test` gradle task will test to ensure the CSV can be correctly loaded by the code.
 This should be run on the PR before it's merged, but that requires a manual trigger by me.

-## TODO
+## Requested Features
 Here are some things that I plan to add to the app:

-* Text search for the list.
-This should include searching all relevant text fields of the items.
-* Add syncing of user selections across devices.
-Temporary(?) solution could be to add import/export option.
-* Add option to export a list of checked/unchecked items to a txt or pdf.
+* Add an import/export option so users can transfer or backup their list.
+* Provide a "printable" output (probably a TXT) based on a user's current search.
 * Add donation button, in case the users ever decide to feel generous.
-No plans to ever implement paid features.
+No plans to ever implement paid features. (note: this would probably violate some Google policy because they want their 15-30%)
 * Add Hardcover, Omnibus, and reference books to database.
-* Expand support for different screen sizes (particularly tablets).
+* Expand support for different screen sizes.
+* Add a "stats" tab so users can track completion ("110/380 owned" and such)

+## Tech TODO

+* Finish compartmentalizing code into modules
+* Migrate code to a Kotlin multiplatform pattern

 ## License
 TODO